Kronis, the prison planet:

 “Stand down!
 You can’t escape!” he said as he fired his blaster at the roof above the glowing criminal, and watched as rubble rained down on him, cutting off his lethal energy bolts.
 Praydar leaped forward and took advantage of the distraction to flatten the alien dynamo with one punch.

 Garrock growled as an unseen assassin began to choke him.
 “I can smell you, Invisible Rogue!
-That means I don’t need to see you!” he said as his powerful hands closed around the invisible killer.
+That means I don’t need to see you!” he said as his own powerful hands closed around the unseen killer’s slender frame.

 The Invisible Rogue screamed as the much stronger Calorian brought his might against him, and as the Rogue passed out, he became visible once more.

 Laughter rang out as Amalak himself stepped forward in front of several other colorful criminals.
 The Kryptonian-Killer, as mad as ever, greeted the guards by saying, “Welcome to your deaths!
 May they be truly painful!”